CoolDude2349/schoolworkforall/README.md

 This is mainly focused on eagtek or any offline content, but you can also load online content.
 You can use the script src or the fetch scripts.
 If you have a file for it, then you can just load it up using index-online.

-For any script src code, if you don't want to load 1.9, you can load 1.8 by using https://cdn.jsdelivr.net/gh/CoolDude2349/Schoolsawsome@main/academy-loader-open1.8.js
+For any script src code, if you don't want to load 1.9, you can load 1.8 by using https://cdn.jsdelivr.net/gh/CoolDude2349/schoolsawsome@main/academy-loader-open1.8.js (Just add 1.8 after open)

 Links for the most op pages (for offline mode):